madees/dbaudio-DS100-Chataigne-Module/README.md

 There is no guarantee for compatibility in between versions or for the implemented functionality to be reliable for professional.
 Use what is provided here at your own risk!

+That being said, I took great care to beta test all features with DS100 hardware before commits.
+Please use GitHub Issues and/or contact me on Discord if you see any bug, I'll try to fix it asap !

 To learn more about Chataigne, please visit : http://benjamin.kuperberg.fr/chataigne/

 And Ben's Youtube channel where you can find tutorials : https://youtu.be/RSBU9MwJNLY